Copp's Hill Burying Ground

 Tim Nealon is the founder and CEO of Ghost City Tours.
 With a passion for history and the paranormal, Tim has dedicated over a decade to researching America's most haunted locations and sharing their stories with curious visitors.

-Experience Copp's Hill Burying Ground on Our Tours
+Tours That Visit Copp's Hill Burying Ground

 The Ghosts of Boston Tour - ghost tour group exploring haunted Boston locations at night